Placing equipment in the primary engineering controls (PECs)

 To ensure that the items are being used appropriately I recommend that users: 1) perform appropriate surface sampling to ensure sterility, and 2) perform a smoke study.
 Smoke studies are the only way to ensure that items in the hood are not impeding airflow.
 Take the time to do one for each hood where hardware is used.

-5 thoughts on “Placing equipment in the primary engineering controls (PECs)”
+5 responses to “Placing equipment in the primary engineering controls (PECs)”

 1. There is one product available in the market (PhocusRx) which is the only non-invasive solution as it does not add any devices or wires within the ISO 5 environment.
 In fact, this product has also a version manufactured by The Baker Company which is the only iv-workflow solution fully embedded within a hood.